5orenso/node-simple-boilerplate/README.md

 $ npm install grunt-nodemon --save-dev
 $ npm install grunt-shell --save-dev
 $ npm install grunt-jsdoc --save-dev
+$ npm install grunt-retire --save-dev
 ```

+### Versioning
+For transparency and insight into the release cycle, releases will be
+numbered with the follow format:

+<major>.<minor>.<patch>

+And constructed with the following guidelines:

+* Breaking backwards compatibility bumps the major
+* New additions without breaking backwards compatibility bumps the minor
+* Bug fixes and misc changes bump the patch

+For more information on semantic versioning, please visit http://semver.org/.

 ## More about the author